USA4UNHCR/DonorsChoose.org-Challenge/README.md

 ## What questions are we asking?

 #### I. How well are we supporting refugee students and the educators that serve them today?
-We want to be able to identify "funding deserts" across the U.S. -- are there certain states, cities, or districts where there are large refugee student populations that are not receiving DonorsChoose.org funding?
+We want to identify "funding deserts" across the U.S. -- are there certain states, cities, or districts where there are large refugee student populations that are not receiving DonorsChoose.org funding?
 <p>
   <u>This task could involve:</u>